-If you suffer from migraines before, during or after menopause the type of migraine that you get does matter.
+If you suffer from migraines before, during, or after menopause, then the type of migraine that you get does matter.
 Migraines with an aura impact the type of contraception and HRT that you should be taking.
 Women who have ever had hemiplegic migraine should never take the combined oral contraceptive pill.

-Migraines during perimenopause are common - and it’s likely that this is because of the large swings up and down of oestrogen and progesterone.
+Migraines during your perimenopause are common.
+This is likely due to the unpredictable changes of oestrogen and progesterone in your body.
 These big swings in hormones have knock on effects in our brain (sometimes called the neurocrine response) that can cause headaches.

-Other common symptoms like insomnia, and changes to mood can make headaches and migraines worse too.
+Other common symptoms like insomnia, and changes to mood can make headaches and migraines that much worse.

 It’s not all bad news though.
 Some women report an improvement to their migraines as they move through menopause.
 This is usually with women who suffer from migraines without an aura.